-The town originated during the Roman occupation, when a Roman encampment was built on a small hill beside the River Cam (originally called the River Granta).
-By the 5th century it had become a Saxon market town, in the 9th century it was a Danish army base and during the 11th a Norman military stronghold.
-It was not until the 13th century that the first students appeared.
+This famous university city originated during the Roman occupation, when a Roman encampment was built on a small hill beside the River Cam (originally called the River Granta).
+By the 5th century it had become a Saxon market town.
+In the 9th-c it was a Danish army base and during the 11th-c a Norman military stronghold.
+It was not until the 13th-c that the first students appeared.

 The university and its many colleges now form the very heart of Cambridge, with its grand educational institutions, libraries, historic churches and museums covering much of the city centre.
 Even the commercial enterprises, which have expanded the outer city into a modern science-based industrial centre, owe their existence to the university, with trades such as instrument-making and electronics among its largest employers.
 If you are planning a sight seeing tour around the old city it would be wise to plan in advance, as there is much of interest to see.
 Also, if you are visiting by car, we recommend using the city's excellent Park and Ride scheme, as it can cost over £25 per day to park in the centre!

 Cambridge has numerous good quality restaurants, pubs and cafes to enjoy.
-There is a vibrant night life, with live music venues such as the Cambridge Corn Exchange hosting top artists, plus many smaller cafes and pubs like CB2, Man on the Moon, and The Locomotive featuring local up-and-coming talent.
-The Junction theatre provides a diverse range of live music, comedy, dance, theatre and cultural performances, with the West Road Concert Hall also hosting a wide variety of classical and more traditional music.
+There is a vibrant night life, with live music venues such as the Cambridge Corn Exchange hosting top artists, plus many smaller cafes and pubs like CB2, Man on the Moon, and The Locomotive, featuring local up-and-coming talent.
+The Junction theatre provides a diverse range of live music, comedy, dance, theatre and cultural performances.
+The West Road Concert Hall also hosts a wide variety of classical and more traditional music.

-The town also has a great deal to offer both the casual and serious shopper, with five shopping centres and a large open market square, from which radiates many little side streets and alleyways full of unique and unusual shops.
+The town also has a great deal to offer both the casual and serious shopper, with five shopping centres and a large open market square, off which radiates many little side streets and alleyways full of unique and unusual shops.

 |Peas Hill, Cambridge, CB2 3AD - Tel: 0871 226 8006|